aborigene/otel_collector_k8s/README.md

 1. Create a namespace for your collector: `kubectl create ns opentelemetry`
 2. Deploy the file to that namespace: `kubectl apply -f opentelemetry-collector.yaml -n opentelemetry`

 This will create a POD and a service that exposes the port 8080 on the cluster, point your instrumented applications traces to this endpoint.
+The service is being exposed as LoadBalancer, so services outside the Kubernetes cluster can reach them through the Cloud Provider LoadBalancer.